chandanhpcic/docs/source/manual/netflow.rst

 Address Translation as all packets going to the WAN coming from the LAN pass the Network translation of the firewall therefor also creating an ingress flow.

-If you are not interested in ingress traffic then OPNsense offers the option to filter this traffic.
+If you are not interested in ingress traffic then Reticen8 offers the option to filter this traffic.
 When utilizing a proxy on the same device its important to capture the ingress flows as well, otherwise all proxy traffic won't be visible.
 Downside is of course that all traffic not passing the proxy will we counted twice